Salem Media Group Inc. (SALM) Reveals an Earnings Mystery

 Singular Research gave a rating of “Buy” to SALM, setting the target price at $13 in the report published on February 24th of the previous year.

-After a stumble in the market that brought SALM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.89% of loss for the given period.
+After a stumble in the market that brought SALM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.29% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SALM starting from EVANS DAVID, who sale 5,102 shares at the price of $1.65 back on Jan 20.
-After this action, EVANS DAVID now owns 0 shares of Salem Media Group Inc., valued at $8,434 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SALM starting from Santrella David P, who sale 2,030 shares at the price of $3.34 back on Mar 12.
+After this action, Santrella David P now owns 35,851 shares of Salem Media Group Inc., valued at $6,776 using the latest closing price.

-EVANS DAVID, the President – New Media of Salem Media Group Inc., sale 2,400 shares at $1.65 during a trade that took place back on Jan 19, which means that EVANS DAVID is holding 5,102 shares at $3,968 based on the most recent closing price.
+Santrella David P, the President – Broadcast Media of Salem Media Group Inc., sale 12,254 shares at $3.29 during a trade that took place back on Mar 11, which means that Santrella David P is holding 35,851 shares at $40,283 based on the most recent closing price.

 Stock Fundamentals for SALM